drseergio/drseergio.github.com/source/_posts/2016-06-12-the-kata-of-code.markdown

 categories: tech
 ---

+This is part 1 of a series of articles themed "Preparing for Software Engineer Interviews".
+My goal with the series is to document the steps I took while preparing for interviews for a software engineering position after working six years in predominantly support-leaning roles.
+I won't break new ground here but rather share personal experience -- anything you see here is an echo of what you can find elsewhere on the Internet.
+But too much of a good thing could be bad.
+Too much advice obscures itself and makes it hard to navigate.
+In this part I will explain how I went about refreshing and improving knowledge of algorithms and data structures.

 A fancy word makes even the most mundane things sound legitimate.
 Enter 'kata' -- a fancy way of saying that one does something mundane, regularly.
 Originally, the Japanese word 'kata' stands for a very specific kind of practice in traditional arts.
 But in the programming world it's synonymous with a repetitive coding practice.
 I have no opinion in the linguistic department but I believe the practice might have some substance.
 Let me rewind a little bit.

 Exactly one year ago I [left a wonderful job in one of the best places to work](/blog/2015/06/16/why-i-have-quit-an-awesome-job/) on this planet.
 With such a drastic move there's a multitude of reasons.
 One of the major ones is my ambition to become an excellent software engineer and steer away from the technical support role I had so far pursued.